No Time? My pick for the best dual voltage curling iron is the Conair Double Ceramic Curling Iron.

 - Not cheap

-- Not for defined, tighter curls
+- Not the best for tighter curls

 Styling your hair can be a bit of a predicament sometimes.
 You may love the look, but there’s also that nagging voice inside your head that’s telling you too much heat causes damage.
 Fortunately, with this one, that shouldn’t be a problem anymore.